sjehutch/Git-Practices/README.md

 git commit -a
 ```
 Note: the optional commit -a command line option will automatically “add” and “rm” edited files.
-* Push your branch to VSTS either through Visual Studio or via the command prompt:
+* Push your branch to Dev Ops either through Visual Studio or via the command prompt:
 ```
 git push origin my-fix-branch
 ```